 Long before I considered myself a journalist or writer of any sort, I was a hockey player.
-Beyond that, I wasn’t much else as far as my identity was concerned as a kid playing for the Schenectady Chargers.
+Beyond that, I wasn’t much else as far as my identity was concerned.
+I was just a kid playing for the Schenectady Chargers.

 While upstate New York is no hockey hotbed, it’s sufficiently cold and boasts the requisite proximity to Canada to at least have an accessible and flourishing network of hockey clubs, ranging from mite house-league teams, to top-tier AAA travel teams, to Division I national champions, and even the pros.
 Yet after the long winter of road trips through salted state highways and long mornings in frigid home rinks—which everyone likes to call “barns” if they have any character to them—the best was still yet to come.
 After the long winter season, when the youth teams unloaded the minivans for the last time and the high school and college teams held their senior nights, there remained the best hockey of the year: the NHL playoffs.

 The National Hockey League may not be much more than an afterthought in American culture—sweeping up the worst ad times of ESPN’s “SportsCenter” with breakaway goals and brawls—but the league nonetheless convinces sports fans of all stripes of one thing.
 The Stanley Cup—the league’s prize awarded to the team who wins four best-of-seven game series against the top teams who qualified for the playoffs—is the hardest trophy to win in all of sports.